XiangShan Open RISC-V Processor Created in China to Compete with ARM Cortex-A76

 The performance of the first chip in the SPEC2006 test is estimated at 7/Ghz, which corresponds to the ARM Cortex-A72 and Cortex-A73 chips.
 By the end of the year, production of the second South Lake prototype with an improved architecture is scheduled, which will be transferred to SMIC with a 14nm process technology and an increase in frequency to 2 GHz.
 The second prototype is expected to perform at 2006/Ghz in the SPEC10 test, which is close to ARM Cortex-A76 and Intel Core i9-10900K processors, and outperforms SiFive P550, the fastest RISC-V CPU with 8.65/Ghz performance.

-Recall that RISC-V provides an open and flexible system of machine instructions that allows you to create microprocessors for arbitrary applications, without requiring royalties and without imposing conditions on use.
-RISC-V allows the creation of completely open SoCs and processors.
-Currently, based on the RISC-V specification, various companies and communities under various free licenses (BSD, MIT, Apache 2.0) are developing several dozen variants of microprocessor cores, SoCs, and already manufactured chips.
-Of the operating systems with high-quality support for RISC-V, Linux (present since the releases of Glibc 2.27, binutils 2.30, gcc 7 and the Linux 4.15 kernel) and FreeBSD can be noted.
+As a reminder, RISC-V provides an open and flexible machine instruction set, enabling the creation of microprocessors for any application without requiring royalties or imposing terms of use.
+RISC-V enables the creation of completely open SoCs and processors.
+Currently, several dozen variants of microprocessor cores, SoCs, and existing chips are being developed based on the RISC-V specification by various companies and communities under various free licenses (BSD, MIT, Apache 2.0).
+Operating systems with high-quality RISC-V support include Linux (present since Glibc 2.27, binutils 2.30, gcc 7, and kernel releases Linux 4.15) and FreeBSD.

 Source: opennet.ru